 5. Wrap it up with your Terms and Conditions, How to order and all your Contact information.

-If you are unsure about creating your terms and conditions, you can watch this IGTV video for some tips and hints.
+If you are unsure about creating your terms and conditions, you can watch read my blog post here.

-I hope you will find this to be a useful resource, I plan on creating a more detailed paid for catalogue template with various page designs later on, if you are interested in this, get in touch via email (email@example.com) or DM.
+I hope you will find this to be a useful resource, I plan on creating a more detailed paid for catalogue template with various page designs, later on, if you are interested in this, get in touch via email (firstname.lastname@example.org) or DM me.